 If your car is driven in valet mode, the experience is recorded via the telemetry system onto an SD card.
 Originally designed for track days, the system incorporates an HD camera along with performance data and a G-meter.
 It even records every engine parameter that can be later analyzed using a Cosworth software on a Windows PC.
 Aside from all the fancy electronics, there is plenty of cargo room behind the seats.
 The C7 Corvette interior can hold two golf bags, or a full load of groceries.

 C7 Corvette Brakes

 Going fast is fun, but stopping faster is much more rewarding.
 That is why the C7 Corvette brakes measure 12.6″ on the front and 13.3″ on the rear.
 Engineered and manufactured by Brembo, they have more swept area than performance models of the previous generation.
+The Z51 Performance Package makes the car track-ready.
+The rear brakes remain the same, but the front rotors are 1″ larger, at 13.6″.
+All four rotors are slotted to prevent fade, while the base model uses steel blanks.
 A traditional vacuum booster provides power brakes, but it isn’t connected to the intake.